Iran demands end to U.N. missile sanctions, West refuses

 "Israel is a fake temporary state.
 It's a foreign object in the body of a nation and it will be erased soon," the state news agency IRNA quoted former president Akbar Hashemi Rafsanjani as saying.

-Iran refuses to recognize Israel, which is widely believed to be the Middle East's only nuclear power and has repeatedly described Iran's nuclear program as a threat to its existence.
+Iran refuses to recognise Israel, which is widely believed to be the Middle East's only nuclear power and has repeatedly described Iran's nuclear programme as a threat to its existence.

 Israeli Prime Minister Benjamin Netanyahu said the deal would "pave Iran's path to a nuclear arsenal".